andrewchambers/sftpplease/README.md

 # Credits and thanks

 - Vasily Kolobkov for writing the original scp implementation.
-- Authors of https://github.com/pkg/sftp for providing the sftp package parsing code.
+- Authors of https://github.com/pkg/sftp for providing the sftp packet parsing code.
 - Authors of https://github.com/anmitsu/go-shlex for providing shell parsing.